TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/manual.md

 * aliases: No command * aliases provided.
 * description: Shows the emojis that are in the server you are connected to.
-* params:
+* params: {pageNumber=1}

 ### `help`

 * aliases: `h`, `commands`
 * description: Display all the commands. args: [Optional: type: all/names/command: default=names] [Optional: n: n of page]
-* params:
+* params: {type=all#all/names/command just play around with this one.
+It should be very easy to understand.} {pageNumber=1#for type command}

 ### `joinNuke`

 * aliases: `nukeOnJoin`, `join nuke`
-* description: When it joins the server it nukes immediately.
+* description: Nuke command will get executed in the next server the bot joins.
-* params:
+* params: [boolean#True or false.
+True means turn it on.
+And false means turn it off]

 ### `kaboom`

 * aliases: No command * aliases provided.
 * description: Combines the channelBomb, categoryBomb, and the categoryBomb all into one command.
-* params:
+* params: \[numberOfBombs#The number of channels, categories, and roles you want to create] \[bombType#It can only be b64, an, or fixed]

 ### `leave`

 * aliases: No command * aliases provided.
 * description: Leaves the server you choose to leave.
-* params:
+* params: {server#name or id.
+If no arg is provided then the bot will leave the server it's connecting to}

 ### `leaveAll`